DrGlaucous/DungeonMaster/Readme.md

 `KEY` - prevent feedback (like buttons) from halting and changing text script (all feedback commands are stored in a queue until `FRE` is called, then they're all run at once)

+if `KEY` is on, events are run sequentially, the next event will not start until the current one is finished. if it is off, event triggers will inturrupt the current event to run the new one.
+If there are multiple commands waiting in the queue when `FRE` is called, all are run up until they either end or put the TSC engine in a `wait` state, then the next one is started.

 ---